-Table X: County population data from the 2020 US Census (US Census Bureau, 2020).
+/ Table 2: County population data from the 2020 US Census (US Census Bureau, 2020).

 Based on proximity, it is assumed the most frequent users of a potential OHV facility in Newport Township will come from this region.
-This area is indicated on the following map by the red ring.
+This area is indicated on the following population map (Figure 13) by the red ring.

-Figure X: County map of Pennsylvania and surrounding states with radius rings centering on Newport Township site.
+Figure 13: County map of Pennsylvania and surrounding states with radius rings centering on Newport Township site.